proxmox/proxmox-backup/docs/faq.rst

 Minor version upgrades, for example upgrading from Proxmox Backup Server in version 3.1 to 3.2 or 3.3, can be done just like any normal update.
 But, you should still check the `release notes
-<https://pbs.proxmox.com/wiki/index.php/Roadmap>`_ for any relevant noteable,
+<https://pbs.proxmox.com/wiki/index.php/Roadmap>`_ for any relevant notable,
 or breaking change.

 For the update itself use either the Web UI *Node -> Updates* panel or